-Error-correcting output codes [5] are a well-known technique for converting multi-class problems into a set of binary problems.
-Each of the k original classes receives a code word in $\{-1,1\}^n$, thus resulting in a $k \times n$ coding matrix M. Each of the n columns of the matrix corresponds to a binary classifier where all examples of a class with +1 are positive, and all examples of a class with -1 are negative.
-Ternary ECOC [1] are an elegant generalization of this technique which allows 0-values in the codes, which correspond to ignoring examples of this class.
+Error-correcting output codes (Dietterich and Bakiri, 1995) are a well-known technique for converting multi-class problems into a set of binary problems.
+Each of the k original classes receives a code word in $\{-1, 1\}^n$, thus resulting in a $k \times n$ coding matrix M. Each of the n columns of the matrix corresponds to a binary classifier, where all examples of a class with +1 are positive, and all examples of a class with -1 are negative.
+Ternary ECOC (Allwein et al., 2000) are an elegant generalization of this technique which allows 0-values in the codes, which correspond to ignoring examples of this class.